wp-plugins/events-made-easy/readme.txt

 * Feature: new scope for events: 'ongoing': only shows ongoing events, for this we try to use the date and time, but it might be incorrect since there's no user timezone info
 * Feature: support qtranslate-X
 * Feature: added placeholders #_APPROVEDSPACES and #_APPROVEDSPACES{xx} (see the doc)
+* Feature: added option eme_register_empty_seats to the shortcode eme_add_multibooking_form: by default it is 0, but if you want to register 0-seats too, set ths to 1
 * Bugfix: the required fields were not being checked in the backend, so browsers not supporting the html5-required tag could input empty custom field info
 * Improvement: German language updates, thanks to Joerg Knoerchen